In this article:

 However, law school doesn’t have to lead to a legal job.
 The skills students learn during their degree are in demand across industries.
 Here are a few of the most common career areas:

 Arbitration, negotiation, and mediation are becoming more popular.
 This industry is all about resolving conflicts peacefully and fairly.
-Arbitrators and mediators work in hospitals, labour unions, schools, and other organizations.
+Arbitrators and mediators work in hospitals, labor unions, schools, and other organizations.

 Nonprofit Work and Advocacy